Blaming Outside Causes for Our Misery

 The hollow gestures of caring procured through simple games of interacting ultimately fail to create healthy bonds.
 Sadly, we see the brokenness all around.
 With a little attention, we see the numerous attempts to connect.
 The lonely scattering crumbs to entice others, beckoning for connection.
 Yet, their broken lives, void of healthy connection, lack the skills that nourish a relationship that crosses their path.
 They make contact but then fearfully retreat.

 This is not a critical condemnation of the needy.
-Blaming the victim is wrong and should poke are sense of decency.
+Blaming the victim is wrong and should poke our sense of decency.
 We want to reach out and help those in need—and we should.
 The problem arises when the aide we give doesn’t match the festering wound.
 Normal adult to adult interaction proceeds smoothly, with natural and expected responses.
 This creates predictability and comfort.

 Victim mentality is a learned personality trait in response to difficult experiences.
 The person with a victim mentality considers themselves as a victim of the actions of others.
 The victim mentality disregards contrary evidence to their subjective interpretations.
 They go through life as a (helpless) victim.